Full-Time exempt employees receive the hourly equivalent of:

 Full-time Faculty are entitled to continuation of their base salary from the first day of illness or disability for up to six months per fiscal year as a bridge to the College's long-term disability coverage.

-Full-Time Non-Exempt employees are awarded 12 days of Sick leave per year.
+Full-Time Exempt and Non-Exempt employees are awarded 12 days of Sick leave per year.
 In TAK 7 days are applied to Sick leave and 5 days are applied to Flexible Sick Leave (see below).
-Non-Exempt employees who work 40 hours per week receive 56 hours of Sick leave per fiscal year.
-Non-Exempt employees who work 37.5 hours per week receive 52.5 hours of Sick leave per fiscal year.
+Employees who work 40 hours per week receive 56 hours of Sick leave per fiscal year.
+Employees who work 37.5 hours per week receive 52.5 hours of Sick leave per fiscal year.
 Sick leave may be accumulated to a maximum of 130 days and rolled over year to year as a bridge to the College's long-term disability coverage.

 Employees scheduled to work more than 1000 hours and less than full-time in a fiscal year will receive sick leave on pro-rata basis.